Monday, 29 January 2018

 Richard Howard makes this extraordinary claim in the introduction to his translation of Barthes's S/Z. Howard thought Freud's 'instinctual renunciation' militated for a lemming like mimetic of semiotic stupidity.
 It meant, for lovers of literature, killing the thing we would otherwise love- viz. the author.

-What is terrifying is that neither Howard nor Barthes understood Balzac's short story, Sarassine, despite shitting all over it in the name of some spurious enjoyment of a supposedly intellectually superior kind.
+What is truly terrifying is that neither Howard nor Barthes understood Balzac's short story, Sarassine, despite shitting all over it in the name of some spurious enjoyment of a supposedly intellectually superior kind.

 Briefly, Balzac's story is about a specific type of ostentatious wealth (at the bottom of which might lie a great crime or the cover up of something inherently repugnant) which buys itself a glittering place in Society so as to burgeon by corrupt means in the chimerical realm of Chrematistics, the hybrid sterility of High Finance & Factionalist Politics, such that the State is suborned, Civil Society subverted, Savants are seduced and the Press prostituted.
 In this case, the plot twist is that the original 'crime' has to do with Beauty, not Use- Aesthetics not Industry- and it is Idealistic philosophy- more particularly in its Romantic, 'storm & stress' incarnation- which prompts the foolish pharmakos, or satyriasis shaped scapegoat, to discern a Christian benefaction in a Cardinal's order for his own peremptory slaughter.